engeir/volcano-data-deconvolution/DOC.md

 produces a result that is noisy yet showing a reasonable shape.
 The CESM2 response functions are all very noisy, but the general shape, at least of the three larger response functions, is reasonable.

+## Reconstruction

+We next reconstruct the OB16 dataset in order to compare the residual to a control simulation as well as the reconstructions themselves against the original.